alexdhital/alexdhital.github.io/source/_posts/research/Design Flaws In Kerberos Delegation.md

 ```powershell
 C:\Users\Alex> ls \\dc.dev.dhitalcorp.local\c$
 ```
-Alternatively instead of cifs we could also request for service ticket for ldap and perform dcsync as
+Alternatively instead of cifs we could also request for service ticket for ldap and perform dcsync or request service ticket for HTTP for powershell remoting.

 # Constrained Delegation